 - social anxiety: anxiety caused by social situations

-- post-traumatic stress disorder: anxiety, fear, and flashbacks caused by a traumatic
+- post-traumatic stress disorder: anxiety, fear, and flashbacks caused by a traumatic event

-- generalized anxiety disorder: anxiousness and fear in general, with no particular
+- generalized anxiety disorder: anxiousness and fear in general, with no particular cause

 - panic disorder: anxiety that causes panic attacks